galNess/arxiv-reformatter/README.md

 If you want to contribute, please consider:
 1. Moving some non-sensitive secrets to a CSV (or other) external file.
 Optimally, it will not be duplicated to forked repositories.
 2. Adding keyword marks also in abstract text (easy).
+3. Moving highlighted listings to the top of the list.
-3. Handling reply emails.
+4. Handling reply emails.
 For example, it can be smooth to add new keywords by emailing back the dummy address.

+A more extensive upgrade would be to ditch the original digest emails and work directly with the [arXiv API](https://arxiv.org/help/api/).

 ## Credits